Noise Levels in University Park-San Antonio, San Antonio, TX | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 932 University Park-San Antonio residents, or 26.6%, live above that level.
 By land area, 41.6% of University Park-San Antonio is above 55 dBA.

 Average noise levels for University Park-San Antonio residents, grouped by direction from the center of University Park-San Antonio.
-Western University Park-San Antonio carries the highest population-weighted average; Northern University Park-San Antonio carries the lowest.
-Just 6% of residents in Northern University Park-San Antonio live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Western University Park-San Antonio.
+The highest population-weighted average is in southeastern University Park-San Antonio; the lowest is in southwestern University Park-San Antonio, where just 26% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Quiet office to normal conversation